Keith Arkell: Playing style

 As White, Arkell prefers Queen Pawn openings.
 As Black, he usually meets 1.d4 with the Nimzo-Indian Defence and 1.e4 with the Caro–Kann Defence or French Defence.
 When playing the Caro-Kann, he is one of very few Grandmasters who regularly adopt the line 1.e4 c6 2.d4 d5 3.e5 c5!?
 (Botvinnik–Carls Defence).
 The leading chess magazine New in Chess christened this variation the "Arkell–Khenkin Line".
+In his 1994 book Beating the Caro-Kann, Greek Grandmaster Vassilios Kotronias refers to this line simply as the "3 ... c5 variation" but uses three of Arkell's games (and one from Botvinnik) as illustrative examples.

 He is widely considered to have exceptional skills in the endgame.
 In an interview in 2009 with Streatham and Brixton Chess Club, Arkell suggests that the great precision required in long, exacting wins by players such as Ulf Andersson and Anatoly Karpov is the highest art form in chess and that for many years it never occurred to him that the majority of players would not share his enthusiasm.
 In the same interview, he laments that a reputation for keeping a tight rein on games and grinding out wins on the UK weekend circuit to support an existence as a professional chess player has negatively influenced coverage of his achievements by chess journalists and harmed his chances of selection for the England national team by overshadowing his record in international events.